systelab/systelab-components/README.md

 This will bootstrap a showcase application to test the different components.

-In order to publish the library, an authorized npm user is required, update the version in the package.json, and run:
+In order to publish the library, an authorized npm user is required.
+Once set, update the version in the package.json, and run the npm publish script:

 ```npm
 npm publish
 ```

-Temporary folders will be created (build, css, html, widgets,...) in order to create the package, but will not be part of the source files.
+Temporary folders will be created (build, css, html, widgets,...) in order to create the package, but will not be part of the target files.